Updated on April 5, 2019

-- Express Bus 780:
+Express Bus 780:

-- It takes about 45 minutes.
+- Time taken: it takes about 45 minutes.

-- It takes about 50 minutes.
+- It takes about 60 minutes.

 One of the biggest problems and inconveniences that a traveler can have in Romania in general and in Bucharest in particular are the scams and problems related to taxis.
 However, going from the airport to the center is probably the least unsafe taxi ride in the country: